Testing Causality in Scientific Modelling Software: CTF Reference Implementation

 Since it is often infeasible to run models a statistically significant number of times, we also provide the option to use observational, existing test data.
 This data may not meet the experimental conditions necessary to isolate the causal effect and thus may contain biases that lead purely statistical techniques astray.
 However, by employing graphical CI techniques, the CTF can identify and mitigate bias in the data, providing an efficient method for testing scientific models \emph{a posteriori}.

 There are two caveats to this.
 First, the causal DAG must be correctly specified.
+While this is not generally verifiable, several techniques exist that can quantify the sensitivity of casual estimates to unobserved confounding, including the robustness value \cite{cinelli2020making} and the e-value \cite{vanderweele2017sensitivity}.
+These techniques could be employed to justify that the DAG-informed adjustment set yields causal estimates that are robust to missing confounders.
 Second, the observational data must be consistent with the constraints of the causal specification.
-To this end, our reference implementation includes an observational data collector class that takes a CSV file of existing test data as input and uses the Z3 theorem prover \cite{deMoura2008} to identify and remove any model runs that violate constraints.
-Next we describe how the CTF infers test outcomes from this data.
+To this end, our reference implementation includes an observational data collector class that takes a CSV file of existing test data as input and uses the Z3 theorem prover \cite{deMoura2008} to identify and remove any executions of the SUT that violate constraints.
+By execution, we refer to an individual run of the SUT with some set of inputs that produces some set of outputs.
+We assume the CSV file comprises a row for each such execution, with a column for each input and output value.
+Next, we describe how the CTF infers test outcomes from this data.